Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 ### Priority 1

-- Fix game crashing in nether when your in lava
-Maybe its nuparu.sevendaystomine.events.LivingEventHandler.onEntityAttack
-Remove light aura and alfhriem mod for faster crashing)

 - Make sevendaystomine:soldier naturally attack parasites and zombies

 - Make these the default values in parasite fix config